 (TES) Teacher Evaluation System

-Cincinnati Public Schools' Teacher Evaluation System (TES) has been nationally recognized as a leading model for enhancing teacher professionalism and supporting higher student performance.
-The district continues to enhance the program, maintaining its rigor while strengthening professional development and increasing overall efficiency.
+Cincinnati Public Schools' Teacher Evaluation System (TES) has been nationally recognized as a leading model for enhancing teachers' professionalism and supporting higher student achievement.
+The district continues to enhance the TES program, maintaining its rigor while strengthening professional development and increasing overall efficiency.

-Cincinnati Public Schools developed an evaluation system designed to ensure a high quality teaching staff for every student and every school.
+Our TES is designed to ensure a high quality teaching staff for every student.

-An Annual Assessment, one classroom observation conducted by the teacher's administrator, occurs during those years a teacher is not scheduled for a Comprehensive Evaluation.
+An Annual Assessment - one classroom observation conducted by the teacher's administrator - occurs during the years a teacher is not scheduled for a Comprehensive Evaluation.

 Teacher Evaluation System (TES)